 R is open source there lacks quality in customer care segment.
 But it has online communities that can help you.

 Python is open source due to which it lacks in customer care segment.
 But it has online communities that can help you.

 So, this was all about the SAS Tutorial.
 Hope you like our explanation.

-Hence, in this SAS Tutorial, we studied SAS Programming which is a statistical language use to mine and convert raw data to legible and interpretable format.
+We studied SAS programming which is a statistical language for mining and converting raw data into a legible and interpretable format.
 We use it in business analytics to make strategic decisions.
+SAS program is sequential statements, that we write in an orderly manner.
 We can write SAS statements easily in English statements to instruct the system.
-SAS program is sequential statements, that we write in an orderly manner.
-In short, we studied a complete guide or a cheat sheet for SAS Programming Tutorial.
+In short, we studied a complete guide or a cheat sheet for the SAS Programming Tutorial.